Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 Desember 2025 04.30.47 UTC
+- WIB: Jumat, 12 Desember 2025 05.31.19 UTC
-- WITA: Jumat, 12 Desember 2025 05.30.47 UTC
+- WITA: Jumat, 12 Desember 2025 06.31.19 UTC
-- WIT: Jumat, 12 Desember 2025 06.30.47 UTC
+- WIT: Jumat, 12 Desember 2025 07.31.19 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: inspirational
+Kategori: success